-Since early childhood is a time when numerous health habits begin to form, we can probably all agree that this isn’t the best time to make added sugars a regular part of our PBJ’s diet.
+Since early childhood is a time when numerous health habits begin to form, we can probably all agree that this isn’t the best time to make added sugars a regular part of our kid’s diet.

 That’s why we love this healthy smash cake.

 So, if you’re looking for a healthy alternative for your baby’s first birthday cake, we highly recommend this recipe.
-It’s vegan, gluten free, and sugar free… as well as kid-tested and delicious!
+It’s vegan, gluten-free, and sugar-free… as well as kid-tested and delicious!

 Vegan Smash Cake

-- 2 each bananas, mashed
+- 2 large ripe bananas, mashed

-- 1 cup strawberries, sliced
+- 1 cup pitted dates

-- 1 Tbsp vanilla
+- 1 Tbsp vanilla extract

 - 1 1/2 cups cashews (soaked for at least 2 hours)

-- 1 Tbsp lemon juice
+- 1 tablespoon lemon juice

-- 1 tsp vanilla
+- 1 teaspoon vanilla extract

-- 1/2 cup milk
+- 1/2 cup non-dairy milk